orourketadhg/Unity-DOTS-Space-Battle-Demo/README.md

 ![Battle](https://i.imgur.com/jMOcmJv.png)

 As the battle occurs each space ship will be able locked onto a specfic target that they will have to destroy. when that target is destroyed they will find another spaceship to attack.
 The battle ends when one force loses all their ships.
+After this point the last ship(s) will space jump out of view, and the scene will reload starting again.